The War of the Worlds: Next Century: Plot

 The film starts with the arrival of a more advanced civilization from Mars which purports to have a friendly attitude towards Earthlings.
 The place visited by the Martians resembles a police state in which a huge role is played by television, which is used as a propaganda tool.

-The main character of the film, Iron Idem is a news presenter who has a popular TV program, Iron Idem's Independent News.
-However, the news that is presented on his program is carefully chosen by Idem's boss who later orders the kidnapping of Idem's wife.
-Iron Idem is forced to collaborate with the state apparatus, which is working together with blood-thirsty Martians, and encourages people to make sacrifices and give blood in the hope of having his wife and normal life returned.
+The film's protagonist, Iron Idem, is a news presenter for the TV program Iron Idem's Independent News.
+The stories that air on his program, though, are carefully chosen by Idem's boss; once the aliens arrive, the program quickly shifts its messaging to be overtly in favor of their presence.
+Not long after this, Idem wakes up one morning to find a group of police officers and aliens ransacking his apartment and kidnapping his wife in a body bag.
+He is forced to collaborate with the state apparatus, which is working together with blood-thirsty Martians to encourage people to donate blood.

 After being thrown out of his flat, Idem has a chance to observe stupefied citizens who fall victim to the repression of the state apparatus.
 Finally, the main protagonist rebels and criticizes society during a TV Super Show which is a concert organized as a farewell to the Martians.

+Later, Idem is sitting at an outdoor market when a local water supply worker recognizes him from his recent speech on television.
+The man says that Idem "failed to pull it off," referring to his poorly received criticism of the martians and the state response to their visit.
+He asks what more Idem needs aside from the current government, which provides "everything under a single pillar, a healthy climate, beer available."
+Jaded by this response and by his misinterpreted speech, Idem takes off his wig and gives it to the water supply worker's child, telling the young boy that tomorrow he will take Idem's place.